MichelleMcConville/01-seo-refactor/README.md

 ## Output for Review

-You are required to submit the following for review:
+Submitted the following for review:

 - The URL of the deployed application.
 - The URL of the GitHub repository.
-(Include a README)
+(README.md included)